Limestone Coast region

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (10.9% compared to 13.4%)

-The largest changes in the jobs held by the in the Limestone Coast region workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Limestone Coast region between 2011 and 2016 were those employed as:

 - Managers (-516 local workers)